-The $10 application fee is to cover the cost of the time spent by the Hosts and Creative Team in assessing each and every application and is non-refundable.
+The application fee covers the cost of the time spent by the Hosts and Creative Team in assessing each and every application and is non-refundable.
 The purpose of having vendors apply is to ensure that those interested are serious inquiries, which allows the Hosts and Creative Team to weed out the “resale” vendors who don’t fit the guidelines.
 In addition to the vendor fees, the application fees are collected to subsidize the festival costs.

 What does my vendor fee and/or sponsorship money cover?

-Vendor fees & sponsorship monies cover the costs incurred by the Hosts of The Makers Festival include but are not limited to: stage set-up, and sound engineering, Public Works fees, tents, table and chair rentals, band commissions, insurance, Alcoholic & Beverage permit, decor, bathroom rental, event permit, beer expense, website, marketing/advertising, and merchandise.
+Vendor fees & sponsorship monies cover the costs incurred by the Hosts of The Makers Festival include but are not limited to: stage set-up, and sound engineering, public works, tents, table and chair rentals, band commissions, insurance, Alcoholic & Beverage permit, decor, bathroom rental, event permit, beer expense, website, marketing/advertising, and merchandise.

 Why don’t you accept all applicants?

-One of the goals of The Makers Festival is to maintain a consistent, high quality aesthetic that continues to evolve and remain relevant as the event grows.
+One of the goals of MakeShift Event is to maintain a consistent, high quality aesthetic that continues to evolve and remain relevant as the event grows.
 Oftentimes, similar events can become stagnant.
 It’s important that the vendors chosen represent an array of creative talents, performed through a multitude of mediums.
 If there are too many vendors in each category (i.e. beaded jewelry, fiber arts, bath and body, etc) the field will become saturated, which results in less success for everyone.
-It’s also important that The Makers Festival represents creatives of unique and considerable talent in order to maintain a high caliber aesthetic all around.
+It’s also important that our events represent creatives of unique and considerable talent in order to maintain a high caliber aesthetic all around.

 Can two different vendors share a space?